7rin0/vagrantApps/.vgfiles/centos/README.md

-## centOS Installation
+## CentOS Installation

-If yout have some issues by running vagrant of a centOs box on your OS try/reassure the following commands:
+If, after execute vagrant up, you have some issues, related to vbguest additions, try/reassure the following commands:

 - vagrant up
 - vagrant provision